Cathy347Le/made-from-scratch/README.md

   - There are multiple ways to grab the id: useParams from react-router-dom or props.match.id
 - Add a Go Back button to the homepage
 - Add product image, name, rating component, price, and description
+- Format price number as currency - https://flaviocopes.com/how-to-format-number-as-currency-javascript/
 - Status with conditional logic if it is in stock or out of stock
 - Add to Card button - button will disable if item is out of stock
 - Styling page

+#### Setup Backend

+Some background info: Need to setup a backend which will communicate with a DB (MongoDB).
+Server will use mongoose to help commmunicate with the DB.
+Mongoose has its own methods like find or findmyID to interact with the DB.
+To capture data from the backend end, you need to make HTTP requests.
+And server will serve JSON Data (as opposed to HTML files, etc.) We're going to move the products.js file to the server.

+- Create backend folder and a server.js (entrypoint for our backend)
+- In root directory, we want a package.json `npm init` and express `npm i express`

 ### Things to do Later